The Munich Philharmonic Orchestra worldwide

 Further travels took the Munich Philharmonic to many cities in Germany and abroad, where destinations included Bucharest, Linz, Vienna and New York and four concerts in Beijing, Shanghai and Taipei in 2014 and in Taipei, Seoul, Osaka, Nagoya, Sendai and Tokyo in 2015.
 In the 2016/17 season, the Munich Philharmonic appeared in Berlin, Lucerne, Dortmund, Luxembourg, Frankfurt, Cologne, Paris, Vienna, Wiesbaden and New York among others.

-The 2017/18 season will also see the Munich Philharmonic travel to many cities, both in Germany and abroad.
-The orchestra is especially proud to have been invited to participate in the inauguration of the spectacular new concert hall in the Chinese city of Nanjing together with its chief conductor Valery Gergiev.
+The 2017/18 season also saw the Munich Philharmonic travel to many cities, both in Germany and abroad.
+The orchestra has been invited to participate in the inauguration of the spectacular new concert hall in the Chinese city of Nanjing together with its chief conductor Valery Gergiev.
 Further stations in China included Xi'an, Tianjin and China’s capital Beijing.
-Together with maestro Valery Gergiev, the Munich Philharmonic will also give performances in Grafenegg, Bucharest, St. Florian, Frankfurt, Essen, Paris, Cologne, Amsterdam, Vienna and Baden-Baden.
-With Semyon Bychkov, the orchestra will give guest appearances in Innsbruck and with Pablo Heras-Casado in Barcelona, Madrid and on the Canary Islands.
+Together with maestro Valery Gergiev, the Munich Philharmonic also gave performances in Grafenegg, Bucharest, St. Florian, Frankfurt, Essen, Paris, Cologne, Amsterdam, Vienna and Baden-Baden.
+With Semyon Bychkov, the orchestra gave guest appearances in Innsbruck and with Pablo Heras-Casado in Barcelona, Madrid and on the Canary Islands.